kczarzasty/kczarzasty/README.md

 ## Hello from Philadelphia

-- Working on multiple Cloud, DevOps & Blockchain projects
+- Working on multiple Cloud, DevOps, and Blockchain projects
-- Doing more with tools such as Kubernetes, Ansible, Jenkins
+- Doing more with tools such as Kubernetes, Ansible, and Jenkins
 - Exploring the Ethereum Virtual Machine and Solidity for fun<br>
 ### Expertise in:
 <img align="left" alt="Linux" src="https://img.shields.io/badge/-Linux-yellow"/>